Thaumatococcus daniellii

-A gene from Thaumatococcus daniellii has been inserted into a cucumber plant to increase its perceived sweetness in human eaters by the Warsaw University of Life Sciences.
+As part of an experiment by the Warsaw University of Life Sciences, a gene from T. daniellii was inserted into a cucumber plant to test for an increase in sweet flavor (or perceived sweetness) by humans.

 Description

-Thaumatococcus daniellii is a rhizomatous, perennial herb, up to 3-3.5 m high.
+Thaumatococcus daniellii is a rhizomatous, perennial herb, up to 3.5 m high.
 The ovate-elliptic leaves (up to 60 cm long and 40 cm wide) arise singly from each node of the rhizome.
-Inflorescences are single or simply branched spikes' and emerge from the lowest node.
-The fruit is fleshy, trigonal in shape and matures to a dark red/brown colour when fully ripe.
+Inflorescences are single or simply branched spikes and emerge from the lowest node.
+The fruit is fleshy, trigonal in shape, and matures to a dark red-brown colour when fully ripe.
 At maturity each fruit contains three black, extremely hard seeds.
-The seeds are enveloped by a sticky thin, pale yellow basal aril, which contains the sweetening protein, thaumatin.
+The seeds are enveloped by a sticky thin, pale yellow basal aril, which contains the sweetening protein thaumatin.